Koppenberg: Koppenberg history

 Koppenberg was first climbed by the Tour of Flanders riders in 1976 and featured annually until 1987.

 In that year, Danish rider Jesper Skibby broke away from the peloton early in the race and had been riding by himself when he approached the Koppenberg.
-With a lead of nearly two minutes, he began the climb but when started to slow, the race commissaire following close behind in his car - pressured by the encroaching peloton - ordered his driver to move so they knocked Skibby who fell to the ground then the car ran over his back wheel, just narrowly missing his leg and ending his race.
+With a lead of nearly two minutes, he began the climb but when he started to slow, the race commissaire following close behind in his car - pressured by the encroaching peloton - ordered his driver to move so they knocked Skibby who fell to the ground then the car ran over his back wheel, just narrowly missing his leg and ending his race.

 After the incident, the Koppenberg was excluded for 15 years.
 Following renovations, which included widening the road and re-paving it, the climb was re-introduced in 2002.

 The Koppenberg was again excluded from the Tour of Flanders because of its deteriorating and unsafe conditions in 2007.
 Following further renovations that year, it was again included in the 2008 edition of the race, and has been featured in each edition since.
+In 2022, the Koppenberg was added to the women's edition of the race for the first time, featuring in every subsequent edition.

 The Koppenberg hillside is also used for the annual Cyclo-cross Koppenberg race.
 The cyclo-cross course follows only part of the cobbled road, using some of the surrounding fields and roads for the other sections of the course.